Dodge Dart: 1961

 For the 1961 model year, the Dart continued as the smallest full-size Dodge.
 It retained the 118 in wheelbase, and was restyled to emulate the larger Polara.
 The same three trim levels were available: the premium Phoenix, mid-range Pioneer, and base Seneca.
 Once again, wagons shared the Polara's 122 in wheelbase; they also shared the Polara's unique side-mounted taillights.

 Engine choices included the 225 cuin slant-six, and the 318 cuin and 361 cuin V8s were also available in various configurations.
 Phoenix convertibles were equipped with V8 engines.
 Beginning mid-year, some Darts ordered with the 225 engine were equipped with the die-cast aluminum block.
 Darts in all series were equipped as standard with three-speed, column-shifted manual transmissions.
 Chrysler's pushbutton-shifted TorqueFlite automatic was available at extra cost.
 The alternator, introduced as standard equipment in 1960 on the Valiant, replaced the previous DC generator on all 1961 Chrysler products.
 Canadian-built 1961 Darts were identical to U.S. models on the outside, but the interior trim, controls, and displays were those used on the U.S. Plymouth.

 Virgil Exner's 1961 styling with its reverse fins, rear fender scalloping (the taillights were widely referred to as "ingrown toenails"), and the concave grille was highly unpopular with consumers.
 The low position and small size of the Dart's tail lights, just above the corners of the bumper, was also criticized and drivers of following cars complained that they could not see them.
 The wraparound taillights projected light sideward, not rearward.
 By mid-year, Dodge made auxiliary taillights available at extra cost through its dealer network.
 However, these large round lights were mounted near the inboard side of the reverse fins and aggravated the already awkward styling.

 The 1961 automobile market was generally an off-year for automobile sales, and Dodge production went down to 269,367 units, of which 142,708 were Darts.
 Among all the Darts sold, almost half (66,100) were the Seneca line, down from 111,600 in 1960.
 Combined sales of Dart and Polara were lower than Plymouth's sales for 1961.
 Dodge ranked ninth in sales in the American market in 1961, down from sixth place in 1960.
 Sales of the compact Dodge Lancer were 74,773 units compared to its Plymouth twin, the Valiant, which sold 143,078 units for the same year.
 The 1961 model year saw Dodge's total production drop below the slow-selling 1959 model year and almost the disastrous recession year of 1958 when Dodge faced the consequences of the poor reputation of its 1957 models.

-1961 Dodge Dart Pioneer 4-door sedan.
+1961 Dart Pioneer 4-door sedan.
 This example is in New Zealand and features right-hand drive.